hummingbird-project/swift-mustache/documentation/Mustache Syntax.md

 ## Tags

 All tags are surrounded by a double curly bracket `{{}}`.
-When a tag has a reference to a key the associated value will be searched for from the context at the top of the context stack.
-If the value cannot be found then the next context down will be searched and so on until either a value is found or we have reached the bottom of the stack.
-If no value is found the output for that value is `nil`.
+When a tag has a reference to a key, the key will be searched for from the context at the top of the context stack and the associated value will be output.
+If the key cannot be found then the next context down will be searched and so on until either a key is found or we have reached the bottom of the stack.
+If no key is found the output for that value is `nil`.

+A tag can be used to reference a child value from the associated value of a key by using dot notation in a similar manner to Swift. eg in `{{main.sub}}` the first context is searched for the  `main` key.
+If a value is found, that value is used as a context and the key `sub` is used to search within that context and so on.

+If you want to only search for values in the context at the top of the stack then prefix the variable name with a "." eg `{{.key}}`

 ## Tag types